htovar03/Scaling-Applications-in-AWS/docs/class1/module1/lab1.rst

 Connecting to the Lab
 ----------------------

-.. important:: Your student account, and short URL path will be announced at the start of the lab.
+.. important:: Your student account, and shortUrl value will be announced at the start of the lab.

 - For this lab, a Linux Remote Desktop jump host will be provided as a consistent starting point.
 - Though the public cloud environment runs on a shared AWS account, every student will build and work in a dedicated AWS VPC.